AlbertArakelyan/blockchain-ethereum-metamask-dapp/README.md

 Let's go over each function and understand what they do for making our ethereum transactions.

-**Just one imporatn detail, `ethers` library plays the biggest role for making transactions and connecting MetaMask to our app.**
+**Just one important detail, `ethers` library plays the biggest role for making transactions and connecting MetaMask to our app.**
 ```bash
 npm install ethers
 ```